Napa Valley AVA

 The first release of Porterhouse Winery came in 2017, a smallish 684 cases of three exceptional wines.
 “The style of these wines, full-bodied, rich and tasteful, really resonated with everyone who tasted them,” informed Comartin.
 “It was my specific intention to produce wines that would stand up to their namesake cut of meat and the incredible flavors it produced.
 They were intended as dinner wines from the inception.”

 Porterhouse Winery sources its grapes from top quality farmers with a variety of contracts.
 “We start with a one-year trial with the fruit and if it meets our specifications and needs, we generally wind up with 3-year contracts or longer,” he went on.

 Porterhouse Winery is a prime example of its owners’ ability to realize a segment of its wine portfolio could be capable of individual status and the ability to grow itself into a top-caliber brand.
-Many small wineries have such an opportunity but never take the step of development necessary for expanded success.
 We salute Adam and Jennifer Comartin for their insight in bringing Porterhouse Winery into the limelight of California’s heralded wine community.
-Next time you enjoy a great steak, try the Porterhouse 2013 Cabernet Sauvignon.
-We know you will not be disappointed with the choice.
+We know you will enjoy these excellent selections.
+Cheers!